Don't Let It Break Your Heart

-"Don't Let It Break Your Heart" is a song by English singer and songwriter Louis Tomlinson, and the fourth single from his debut studio album Walls.
+"Don't Let It Break Your Heart" is a song by English singer-songwriter Louis Tomlinson, and the fourth single from his debut studio album Walls.
 It was released on 23 November 2019.
 It features a light guitar melody, which builds up to a lively chorus introducing the drums.

 Background

 In an official press release, Tomlinson described the track as the one he's "really proud of" and "a song about hope and seeing the glass as half full".